ChicagoDave/sharpee/README.md

 When ChatGPT-4 was released, I started to take it slightly more seriously, but still slowly because there were limitations of my time, ChatGPT-4's capabilities and prompt-limits (original you got 25 prompts before being put on timeout).

 A few months ago, Anthropic released Claude Opus 3, a competitor to ChatGPT4.
 I tested it out and switched my paid subscription immediately.
 It also hallucinates at times, but it's super fast and I prefer its response style.

-I have since been seriously honing in on design decisions and completing portions of the platform.
+Now I'm working with Anthropic projects, Claude Sonnet 3.5, and a template for always refreshing the prompt.

 More detailed discussions will occur at https://sharpee.plover.net/.